Photo of Jack Burnham by Lutz Dammbeck, 2002

 BIOGRAPHIC NOTES

 Jack Wesley Burnham Jr. was born on 13 November 1931 in New York City and grew up in Quincy, Massachusetts.
 He studied at the Boston Museum School and the Wentworth Institute before graduating from the Yale School of Art with a BFA in 1959 and an MFA in 1961.
 From 1956 to 1968, he worked intermittently as a signpainter and draftsman, but sculpture was his main focus - often including light (incandescent bulbs, neon, etc.; a photo of a ceiling-mounted piece from 1968, made of electro-luminescent tape and aluminum channels, appears in Beyond Modern Sculpture; click here for a monochrome photo of his "viewer activated luminous ribbons" shown at the Richard Gray Gallery in Chicago, 22 July – 16 August 1968).
 He was a Fellow at MIT's Center for Advanced Visual Studies in 1968-9 and won a Guggenheim Fellowship in 1973-4 to work on a book about Duchamp.
 During his most prolific period as a writer, he taught art history at Northwestern University in Illinois, becoming chairman of the art department in 1976.
 He took time off from Northwestern to teach at the University of California at San Diego, the School of the Art Institute of Chicago, Colgate University, and Williams College.
 In the 1980s he moved to the University of Maryland (College Park campus) and again chaired the art and art history departments.
 One of his students recalls his final years as marked by tragedy: "The second semester I took a class with him he was apparently living in his office [this would have been after his divorce].
 Obviously he was circumspect about it but it's not the kind of thing that can remain hidden.
 Colleagues I understood tried 'reasoning' with him but he was on his own line and counsel.
 It led to his resignation...
 The things that bind people to each other in common simply slipped from him.
 [Anne] Truitt was in touch with him and she intimated he had had a breakdown.
-He had nowhere to go and no one at his side...
-Living in a motel summed it up."
+He had nowhere to go and no one at his side..."
+He told a friend in 1981, "At this point I'll have to pass on rejoining society."
 By the time he died in February 2019, many people had forgotten he was still alive.

 JACK BURNHAM INTERVIEWS